mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/clusters/index.md

 #### Editing a node pool

-When editing a node pool you can only increase the number of nodes in the pool.
-This is to prevent loosing any workloads that are currently running on the cluster.
+When editing a node pool, you can only increase the number of nodes in the pool.
+This is to prevent losing any workloads that are currently running on the cluster.

 You can also add labels and taints to a node pool.

 ![Edit a Cluster Node Pools](/ksphere/kommander/1.0/img/edit-cluster-node-pools.png)

-#### Editing a labels and cloud provider tags
+#### Editing labels and cloud provider tags

 ![Edit a Cluster Labels and Cloud Provider Tags](/ksphere/kommander/1.0/img/edit-cluster-labels-tags.png)